North Carolina Quitclaim Deed Overview

 4. Calculate and Prepare to Pay the NC Excise Tax

-North Carolina imposes an excise tax on real estate transfers at a rate of $1.00 per $500 of the property’s value or consideration, whichever is greater.
-For example, a property valued at $200,000 would incur a $400 excise tax.
-This tax is typically paid at the time of recording the deed.
+North Carolina charges an excise tax on the transfer of real estate at an amount of $1.00 per $500 of the property’s value or consideration, whichever is greater.
+As an illustration, a $200,000 property would attract a $400 excise tax.
+This tax is usually paid when the deed is recorded.

 5. Record the Deed with the County Register of Deeds